-With competition tougher than ever, it’s really important to do everything can you to make your job application form stand out from the crowd.
+With competition tougher than ever, it’s really important to do everything you can to make your job application stand out from the crowd.
 Here’s our advice on how best to shine on the application form.

 Many people don't give themselves enough time to hit deadlines.
 You may think an application form will only take half hour to complete, but if you want to complete it correctly, you'll need much more time than that.
 You'll also want to leave the form and come back to check over it at a later date, so make sure you give yourself enough time to return to it before the deadline date.